Q1 2019 Digital Health (Healthcare IT) Funding and M&A Report

 Healthcare IT VC Funding Hits

 Click here to download the Executive Summary.

 The report covers both consumer-centric and patient-centric technologies and sub-technologies, including: Social Health, Mobile Health (mHealth), Telehealth, Personal Health, Rating & Shopping, Health Information Management, Revenue Cycle Management, Service Providers and Security.
 Click here to see our complete list of technologies.

-Total corporate funding for Digital Health companies – including VC, debt, and public market financing – came close to $3 billion in Q1 2018 compared to $1.8 billion in Q4 2017.
+Total corporate funding for Digital Health companies – including VC, debt, and public market financing – totaled $2.2 billion in Q1 2019.

-The Digital Health sector has now accumulated $28 billion in disclosed VC funding since 2010.
+Digital Health companies have brought in over $37 billion in disclosed VC funding since 2010.

 The Q1 Digital Health (Healthcare IT) Funding and M&A Report contains annual, quarter-over-quarter (QoQ) information on market activity displayed in easy-to-digest charts, graphs and tables, as well as data-driven analysis covering: